Modern History Playlist

 Fun Facts

-Despite defeat, Nepal retained sovereignty unlike many Indian states.
+Despite defeat, Nepal retained sovereignty unlike many Indian states, becoming an important buffer zone.

-The Gorkhas’ bravery impressed the British; they were later recruited into the British Indian Army (Gurkha regiments).
+The Gorkhas’ bravery impressed the British; they were later recruited into the British Indian Army (Gurkha regiments), a relationship that continues to this day.

 Mains Key Points